 What have I learned so far?

+Find people you trust.
 This is a big deal.
 This is an expensive deal.
 The project will inconvenience everyone for many weeks.

 I am blessed with some very special experienced professionals here in the Indy area helping me through the project.
 It can be an overwhelming undertaking without the right people on your team.
 I hired a kitchen designer to draw plans, Kate Horton, because I’m not an abstract thinker.
 Bought my cabinets from ADS in Whitestown from Bob Drollinger who is gentle and patient.
 Cabinets are freaking expensive – make sure you get the best quality you can afford.